 Before you start following other people

-- Upload your twitter avatar — people are less likely follow those using the default avatar as it’s common for a spammer to use a default avatar (Settings > Profile)
+- Upload your twitter profile picture — people are less likely follow those using the default avatar as it’s common for a spammer to use a default avatar.

 - Don’t start following people on twitter until you’ve published some tweets!
 Most people won’t follow a person who hasn’t updated.

 Watch this video on how to upload your profile image, twitter header and edit your twitter profile.

 Watch this video to learn how to post your first tweet.

 - Choose about 100 people to follow initially.
 You can always add more as you go and this helps you not feel overwhelmed when starting out.